-- 1. Let ref be the result of evaluating MemberExpression. - Let constructor be GetValue(ref). - 3.
-ReturnIfAbrupt(constructor). - 4.
+- 1. Let ref be the result of evaluating MemberExpression. - 2.
+Let constructor be GetValue(ref). - $3. \quad Return If A brupt (constructor).$ - 4.
 Let argList be the result of evaluating Arguments, producing a List of argument values (12.2.6). - 5.
 ReturnIfAbrupt(argList). - 6.
-If IsConstructor (constructor) is false, throw a TypeError exception. - Return the result of calling the [[Construct]] internal method on constructor, passing argList as the argument.
+If IsConstructor (constructor) is false, throw a TypeError exception. - 7.
+If this MemberExpression is in a tail position (14.6) then let tailPosition be true, otherwise let tailPosition be false. - 8.
+If tailPosition is true, then perform the PrepareForTailCall abstract operation. - 9.
+Let result be the result of calling the [[Construct]] internal method on constructor, passing argList as the argument. - 10.
+Assert: If tailPosition is true, the above call of [[Construct]] will not return here, but instead evaluation will continue with the resumption of leafCallerContext as the running execution context. - 11.
+Return result.